 User Experience (UX) refers to how a human feel when interfacing with a system.
 User Experience design is about meeting the needs of the user or customer – ease of use, perception of value, utility and efficiency in performance.

-At OptiSol, we focus on user centred design.
-The subsequent sections of the document illustrates our principles and methodology in establishing a user centred UX design.
+At OptiSol, we focus on user-centered design.
+The subsequent sections of the document illustrate our principles and methodology in establishing a user centered UX design.